kailash-manasarovar/statement/docs/timeline/2023/august.md

 - This is probably true to a certain extent but for sure the drugging was continuing.
 - I wonder also if there is some low level, sub-audio sexual sound files being played through my phone (which I have safely stored so that the Netflix cyber-experts can check the caches for evidence of this); perhaps porn film soundtracks, or even perhaps my own sexual sounds played back to me given I find porn quite vile.
 - This may explain unpredictable sexual feelings I was having throughout this month in various situations away from my computer, and there is a possibility that such a mechanism affected at least one other person too, details of which I will forward when necessary, although I believe this person will have told a lot of people about his weird experience with me that day.
-- I believe the hardware/software NLP/hypnotic triggering mechanisms downloaded into my mobile phone will have focused on sexual arousal mainly, and then fear and anxiety triggers whenever teachers and staff at the conservatory decided to switch from sex to terror.
+- I believe the hardware/software NLP/hypnotic triggering mechanisms downloaded onto my mobile phone will have focused on sexual arousal mainly, and then fear and anxiety triggers whenever teachers and staff at the conservatory decided to switch from sex to terror.
 - It was a push and pull, good and bad, fear and love emotional rollercoaster, on a loop.
 - Here's another marker to how difficult it was for me to figure out what was going on for so long.